tomcz/pemToJks/README.md

 # PEM to JKS

-This is a Kotlin command line application that adds PEM-encoded X509 certificates and RSA private keys to a Java KeyStore, so that they can be used for SSL/TLS in Java applications.
+This is a Kotlin command line application that adds PEM-encoded certificates (in X.509 format) and RSA private keys (in PKCS #8 format) to a Java KeyStore, so that they can be used for SSL/TLS in Java applications.

 ## Development